-Reserve Category Maximum Funding Allotment Timely Use of Funds Requirement Capital Fund Reserve Recipients may establish a specific capital fund reserve to fund specific large capital project(s) that could otherwise not be funded with a single's year revenue of Measure B/BB funds.
-None.
-(1) Recipients shall expend all reserve funds by the end of three fiscal years following the fiscal year during which the reserve was established.
-Operations Fund Reserve Recipients may establish and maintain a specific reserve to address operational issues, including fluctuations in revenues, and to help maintain transportation operations.
-50 percent of anticipated annual Measure B/BB Direct Local Distribution revenue (1) (2) Revolving fund Unexpended funds may be reassigned in the subsequent fiscal year.
-Undesignated Fund Reserve Recipients may establish and maintain a specific reserve for transportation needs over a fiscal year for grants, studies, contingency, etc. 10 percent of anticipated annual Measure B/BB Direct Local Distribution revenue (1) Unexpended funds may be reassigned in the subsequent fiscal year.
+Reserve Category Maximum Funding Allotment ely Use of Funds quirement Capital Fund Reserve Recipients may establish a None.
+(1) Recipients shall all reserve funds specific capital fund reserve to fund specific large capital project(s) that could otherwise not be funded with a single's year revenue of Measure B/BB funds.

+all expend nds by the end of three fiscal years following the fiscal year during which the reserve was established.

+Operations Fund Reserve

+Recipients may establish and maintain a specific reserve to address operational issues, including fluctuations in revenues, and to help maintain transportation operations.

+50 percent of anticipated annual Measure B/BB Direct Local Distribution revenue

+- (1) Revolving fund - Unexpended funds may be reassigned in the subsequent fiscal year.

+Undesignated Fund Reserve

+Recipients may establish and maintain a specific reserve for transportation needs over a fiscal year for grants, studies, contingency, etc.

+10 percent of anticipated annual Measure B/BB Direct Local Distribution revenue

+(1) Unexpended funds may be reassigned in the subsequent fiscal year.